Now with 4 hrs of Video!

-I designed, wrote and tweaked this Linux Mint Introduction course over a few months last year (Nov 2015) as a requested course I could run and teach personally at a community workplace.
+I originally designed, wrote and tweaked this interactive Linux Mint Introduction as a requested course I could run and teach personally at a community workplace.
 The topics covered are – in my view – about the most important general but practical areas for a single home user and/or a budding junior Sysadmin for a multi-user system to be introduced to and expand on in future, and immediately show the wide ranging capabilities of a linux system.
 A combination of base utility and theoretical background for individual's to explore depending on their interests and requirements.

 A lot of thought went into what areas to cover for linux novices and computer savvy individuals alike, to generate overall and topic specific interest, as well as how to teach these for an interesting tutor/student interactive experience.

-It is designed from the perspective of an interactive class tutor using a practical, command line based format that students can follow, complimented by equivalent GUI procedures where relevant and useful – with guidance and explanation to be provided by the tutor.
-Students then copy and paste commands themselves – with consideration given on how theoretically deep the tutor deems necessary to explain for each area.
+It is designed using a practical, command line based format that students can follow via the PDFs for Terminal command pasting, complimented by equivalent GUI procedures where relevant and useful – with guidance and explanations provided by the included videos.

-This was a difficult balance as there is a lot of info to cover at quite a technical level in some examples, so how much can be covered in what time frame depends heavily on student ability, tutor knowledge/time scales and relevant theory needed to be covered.
-This is for the tutor to decide – or new user to research – depending on required goals.
+This was a difficult balance as there is a lot of info to cover at quite a technical level in some examples, so how much can be covered at a time depends heavily on student ability, prior knowledge and relevant theory needed to be covered.

-It is also possible for a keen student to use the material to learn using Web research alone if of independent character, as the examples include sufficient information for using the linux install alone, such as the in built sysadmin docs, user help guide and man pages.
-This material may suit more "hands on" students who don't want to wade through a 2" thick, comprehensive theory heavy Admin handbook to get a decent overview of some major practically important topics, their basic functions and the reasons that one needs to be aware of them to become more than just a "home desktop" user, but one with skills, knowledge and understanding approaching a junior professional IT tech or Admin standard.
+It is expected for a keen student to use the material to use Web research also if of independent character, but the examples include sufficient information for using the linux install alone, such as the in built sysadmin docs, user help guide and man pages.
+This material may suit more "hands on" students who don't want to wade through a 2" thick, comprehensive theory heavy Admin handbook to get a decent overview of practically important topics, their basic functions and the reasons that one needs to be aware of them to become more than just a "home desktop" user, but one with skills, knowledge and understanding approaching a junior professional IT tech or Admin standard.

-This choice was of course based on my own linux knowledge, professional IT admin/networking history and the personal experiences of seeing prior poorly delivered linux classes that turned otherwise future capable but "Windows only experienced" IT students away from linux due to poor teaching procedures, lack of class planning and tutor knowledge or teaching establishment support.
+The topic choice was based on my own linux knowledge, professional IT admin/networking history and the personal experiences of seeing prior poorly delivered linux classes that turned otherwise future capable but "Windows only experienced" IT students away from linux due to poor teaching procedures, lack of class planning and tutor knowledge or teaching establishment support.

 The material has been tested with encouraging results on two individuals of very different computer experience and prior linux knowledge – one a complete IT novice, the other an IT Networking BSc graduate with considerable linux experience.
 Both gained much from the course, with both having a renewed interest and far better understanding of computer use and systems in general, particularly how file system permissions work and affect security and access of data in any OS, which the graduate had never considered to such depth or had taught to him correctly (container permissions) or in a way that it impacted so deeply for such an important topic.